kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 The package includes the examples of this tutorial is available on github.
 Its package name is [unit-test-example](https://github.com/kazu-yamamoto/unit-test-example).
-It is assumed that we are at the unit-test-example directory henceforth.
+It is assumed that we are at the "unit-test-example" directory henceforth.

 ##doctest